gergap/source-id/README.md

 The contents of the source-id section is as follows:

     vcs-type: a string specifying what VCS should be used (e.g. "git", "svn", "p4", ...)
     vcs-url: an URL specifying the repository where to get the sources from (e.g. "git://sourceware.org/git/binutils-gdb.git")
     vcs-version: a string specifying the version which was used to build the executable.
 With Git this could be the Git SHA1 sum e.g.
       "92c354d6227055e7ede82c9d56ebd5f90106273f", with subversion this could be the global revision counter.
-Note, because we only have one version field this must uniquly indentify the complete sources, which is the case for modern VCS system like Git and Subversion, but not for CVS, which has only file based revision counters.
+Note, because we only have one version field this must uniquely indentify the complete sources, which is the case for most modern VCS systems like Git and Subversion, but not for CVS, which has only file based revision numbers.

 This section can be created simply using 'GNU as (assembler)':